-Do you need permission to use an illustration or photograph on your website?
+- Do you need permission to use an illustration or photograph on your website or in presentation slides?

-There are no standard forms or exact wording to use in your copyright permissions request letter, though there are a number of things your request for permission should address.
+There are no standard forms or exact wording to use in your copyright permissions request letter.
+However, there are a number of things your request for permission should address.
 At a minimum, considering including the following items in your copyright permissions request letter:

 - A description of who you are

 - An accurate yet brief identification of the copyright-protected material in question

 - Where you’ll use the content (e.g., in a seminar, book, course materials or online)

 - For how long you’ll use the content

 Whether you offer payment for that use is your choice.
 The rights holder, of course, may ask for payment for use of their work whether you offer payment or not.